The following provides some important information about your financial security and other news or information related to your finances.

 WSB has a fraud detection service in place.
 Even if you advise us in advance that you are traveling, a restriction could be placed on your card if our service detects suspicious card transactions.
 In that event, enFACT Fraud Detection Services will attempt to contact you, at the phone numbers we have on file for you to confirm whether or not the suspect transactions have been authorized.

-We suggest you take a combination of foreign cash, traveler's cheques, credit cards, and your VISA debit card to ensure you are never left without funds.
+We suggest you take a combination of foreign cash, traveler's cheques, credit cards, and your WSB Debit MasterCard to ensure you are never left without funds.

 If your WSB debit card is lost or stolen, call 800-554-8969 immediately to report it.
 Why not put this number into your "contacts" list right now